-The AbstractEntry class implements the Entry interface and is designed as a convenience class.
+The AbstractEntry class implements the Entry interface, and it is designed as a convenience class.
 It implements methods such as equals() and toString().
-An application would probably want to subclass this class instead of implementing Entry.
+An application would probably want to subclass this instead of implementing Entry.

 In addition, Sun's implementation of Jini contains a further set of convenience classes, all subclassed out of AbstractEntry.
-These require the jini-ext.jar file and are as follows:
+These require the jini-ext.jar file.
+They are the following:

-- Address: The address of the physical component of a service. - Comment: A free-form comment about a service. - Location: The location of the physical component of a service.
-This is distinct from the Address class in that it can be used alone in a small, local organization. - Name: The name of a service as used by users.
-A service may have multiple names. - ServiceInfo: Generic information about a service, including the name of the manufacturer, the product, and the vendor. - ServiceType: Human-oriented information about the "type" of a service.
-This is not related to its data or class types, but is more oriented toward allowing someone to determine what a service (e.g., a printer) does and that it is similar to another, without needing to know anything about data or class types for the Java platform. - Status: The base class from which other status-related entry classes may be derived.
+- Address-The address of the physical component of a service. - Comment-A free-form comment about a service.

+- Location-The location of the physical component of a service.
+This is distinct from the Address class, in that it can be used alone in a small, local organization. - Name-The name of a service as used by users.
+A service may have multiple names. - ServiceInfo-Generic information about a service.
+This includes the name of the manufacturer, the product, and the vendor. - ServiceType-Human-oriented information about the "type" of a service.
+This is not related to its data or class types and is more oriented toward allowing someone to determine what a service (for example, a printer) does and if it is similar to another, without needing to know anything about data or class types for the Java platform. - Status-The base class from which other status-related entry classes can be derived.